dhruvjaveri/hejouli/public/challenges/neewsweek/README.md

 ####4  work on the challenge

 Now you need to put this code to work when the browser loads the web page.
-Check out the complete Flickr jQuery example if you are not sure what to dow.
+Check out the complete Flickr jQuery example if you are not sure what to do.